nmanduri999/Matplotlib_Challenge/README.md

 * Generate a box plot of the final tumor volume of each mouse across four regimens of interest

 * Generate a line plot of time point versus tumor volume for a single mouse treated with Capomulin.

+* Generate a scatter plot of mouse weight versus average tumor volume for the Capomulin treatment regimen.